 Note: CLE credit is not offered on this program

 A live 110-minute CPE webinar with interactive Q&A

-This course will provide business tax advisers with thorough and up-to-date guidance on various states' responses to Wayfair.
-The panel will discuss the far-reaching impact Wayfair has on sales tax and income tax and other state business taxes.
+This course will provide business tax advisers with thorough and up to date guidance on various states' responses to Wayfair.
+The panel will discuss specific states' responses to Wayfair, including nexus requirements and reporting thresholds.